Yorkshire is packed with natural wonders but few are as impressive as its waterfalls.

 Mallyan Spout Waterfall, Goathland, Whitby, North Yorkshire, YO22 5AW.

-One of the four Keld waterfalls in Yorkshire, East Gill is popular with families and walkers alike, since it’s both close to the road and easy to get to, with parking only £2 for the whole day.
-The waterfall itself is split into two sections – the 15-foot upper cascade and the stepped 10-foot falls underneath.
-The higher section has been worn into large stone outcrops, which can be carefully climbed for a better view.
-Alternatively, pack a picnic and find a spot to the side of the falls where you can watch the wildlife roam to and fro, with sheep regularly visiting for a drink.
+One of the four Keld waterfalls in Yorkshire, East Gill is well worth a visit.
+It’s split into two sections – the 15-foot upper cascade and the stepped 10-foot falls underneath.
+The higher section has been worn into the stone outcrops, which can be carefully climbed for a better view.
+Alternatively, pack a picnic and find a spot to the side of the falls where you can watch the wildlife roam to and fro.
+The kids will love watching the sheep stop by for a drink.

 East Gill Force, River Swale, Keld, Richmond, North Yorkshire, DL11 6LJ.